Abnormal vaginal bleeding includes any vaginal bleeding that occurs

 If women are of childbearing age, doctors always do

-A urine test for pregnancy
+A urine or blood test for pregnancy

 Tests commonly done include